 21 Reasons to Start a Job in Diagnostic Medical Sonography

 When it comes to diagnostic medical sonography, there’s much more than meets the eye.
-A doctor might suspect what the patient is suffering from, but sonograms are often key in providing evidence and helping determine the final diagnosis.
+A doctor might suspect what the patient is suffering from, but sonograms are often crucial in providing the evidence that helps physicians determine the final diagnosis.

-As a DMS tech, you’ll use diagnostic imaging technology to give the most detailed images of what’s really going on inside of patients, whether that’s soft tissue structures (like the liver, bladder, or appendix) or even blood flow.
+As a diagnostic medical sonographer (also known as an ultrasound technician), you’ll use diagnostic imaging technology to provide the most detailed images of what’s really going on inside of patients, from blood flow to soft tissue structures (like the liver, bladder, or appendix).

-DMS technology uses high-pitched sonar waves to create images called sonograms.
-For people who are interested about the combination of technology and medicine, it’s certainly a fascinating tool.
+Ultrasounds use high-pitched sonar waves to create images called sonograms.
+For people interested in discovering where technology and medicine meet, it’s certainly a fascinating tool.

-Though it may sound complicated, a diagnostic medical sonography training program will teach you everything you need about conducting ultrasound tests.
+Though it may sound complicated, diagnostic medical sonography training will give you the necessary tools to conduct excellent ultrasound tests.
 Most patients are impressed by the machines you use and may have questions for you.
 Luckily you’re the expert – this is your chance to show off your tech know-how!

 2. You Have Superpowers!

-Doctors typically call on a DMS tech when they want to get a better sense of what’s going on inside of their patients.
-You may work on cases ranging from identifying cancer, investigating signs of cardiovascular disease, or searching for signs of stroke in a neurology patient.
+Doctors typically call on a DMS tech when they need a better idea of what’s going on inside of their patients.
+On any given day, you might help to identify cancerous tumors, investigate signs of cardiovascular disease, or search for signs of stroke in a neurology patient.
 Ultrasound techs have the “power” to see through people, but unlike Superman, they don’t have to change outfits in a telephone booth!

-Unlike x-rays, ultrasounds allow you to see everything live.
-Many doctors prefer this technology because it is less invasive than surgical procedures, meaning less pain and risk for patients.
+Unlike x-rays, ultrasounds let techs see everything live.
+Many doctors prefer this technology because it is non-invasive, meaning less pain and risk.

 3. What You Find Might Surprise You

-Unsurprisingly, peering inside people all day can lead to some fascinating images.
-For a glimps e into some of the most interesting medical cases, check out this list of remarkable ultrasound images.
-(It should be noted, however, that HIPAA rules are strictly enforced and it’s imperative to protect patient privacy.)
+Unsurprisingly, peering inside people all day can lead to some fascinating and remarkable ultrasound images.
+Remember: HIPAA rules are strictly enforced and it’s imperative to protect patient privacy.

 4. Your Skills Are Needed More Than Ever

-The field of sonography continues to evolve, and as this technology improves, doctors in a wide range of medical specializations rely on it more than ever.
+The sonography field continues to evolve, and as this technology continues to improve, medical specialties will rely on it more and more.
 Ultrasound technology has advanced to such a point that it’s possible to produce 3-D and 4-D ultrasound images.
-Some doctors in the Netherlands are even experimenting with portable ultrasounds which are connected to phone apps.
+Some doctors in the Netherlands are even experimenting with portable ultrasounds (which are connected to phone apps).

-5. A Great Fit for People With Healthcare Experience…
+5. A Great Fit for People With Allied Healthcare Experience…

-If you already have experience in healthcare – but are looking for exciting new challenges or a higher-paying job – becoming a sonographer might be an excellent choice.
-After years of working in an allied health career, you may realize your passion lies in internal physiology.
+If you already have experience in healthcare – but are looking for an exciting new direction or higher-paying job – becoming an ultrasound tech could be a great fit.
+After years of working in allied healthcare, you may have discovered that your passion lies in internal physiology.

 6. …Or Just Starting Out!

 Working in healthcare is all about caring for our communities.
-Since medical sonographers work with a wide array of medical cases, you’ll have the chance to help many people.
-Folks of all ages will depend on you during what may be a stressful or anxious time.
+Medical sonographers work with patients from all backgrounds, and these people will depend on you during a stressful or anxious time.

-While there will always be pros and cons of sonography, almost every medical sonographer will tell you that helping people is one of the best parts of the job.
+While there are always going to be pros and cons of sonography, almost every medical sonographer says that helping people is one of the best parts of their job.
 An amazing example is how sonographers helped this blind mother ‘see’ her unborn child for the first time.

 8. It’s All About Teamwork

-While sonographers usually run tests on their own, they’re part of a greater allied health and medical network that cooperates together.
-Expect to collaborate with nurses, doctors and other medical workers to pinpoint the exact needs of your patients.
+While diagnostic medical sonographers usually run tests independently, they’re part of a medical and allied healthcare network that cooperates together.
+Expect to collaborate with nurses, doctors, and other medical workers to pinpoint the exact needs of your patients.